Amrita-TIFAC-Cyber-Blockchain/2025_24CYS336-Blockchain-Technology/Assets/Projects/BT12/README.md

 2. FSD registers Manufacturer, Distributor, Wholesaler, Retailer, and Customer with company details and wallet addresses.

-3. Manufacturer creates a new product using EPC and stores product master data.
+3. The manufacturer creates a new product using EPC and stores product master data.

 4. Manufacturer logs first event with batch, storage type, temperature, and receiver details.